 On the menu on the left titled "Class Calendar," click on the title of the week's lessons to find out what we're learning, how we're learning it, and what each night's short, nightly homework activity is.

 If your child says, "I already did my homework," they are playing you.There is a tremendous correlation between students who complete short, nightly practice tasks (which reinforces science vocabulary), and students who are successful on unit tests.
 Learning science words and concepts is no different than learning how to play soccer, or a musical instrument in this regard.

-If your child fails a proficiency test, they are welcome to do a re-take ticket, which consists of reviewing readings, labs, and quizzing flashcards with parents.
+If your child fails a proficiency test, they are welcome to do a re-take ticket, which usually consists of reviewing readings, re-copying lab conclusions or worksheets, quizzing flashcards with family members, or watching a couple of YouTube clips.
 After showing the re-take ticket to the teacher, students are welcome to re-take the test.
 Attempting a re-take without completing a re-take ticket is not allowed.

 Specific Course Standards: